Hero Image

 Athletes will demonstrate their ability to battle in either of the following formats, determined by the event organizer:

-1. Get in a line and showcase 2 passes each.
+1. For the best of three passes, athletes must get in a line and showcase 2 passes each.

-2. Be given 2 to 3 minutes to showcase as many passes and tricks as they can.
+2. For timed pass-by-pass and time-limited battles, athletes are to be given 2 to 3 minutes to showcase as many passes and tricks as they can.

 From there, the judges select the Top 16 or 8 to move on to the 1 v 1 bracket.